Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal point pattern of infective events

-Table~\ref{tab:imdepifit_Gaussian} shows a \LaTeX\ version of the model \code{summary} as generated by its \code{xtable} method \citep{R:xtable}, which provides rate ratios for the endemic and epidemic effects.
-There is an alternative \code{toLatex} method that simply translates the \code{summary} table of coefficients to \LaTeX\ without transformation.
-On the subject matter level, we can conclude from Table~\ref{tab:imdepifit_Gaussian} that the meningococcal finetype of serogroup~C is less than half as infectious as the B-type, and that patients in the age group 3 to 18 years cause approximately twice as many secondary infections as infants aged 0 to 2 years.
+Table~\ref{tab:imdfit_Gaussian} shows the output of \code{twinstim}'s \code{xtable} method \citep{R:xtable}, which provides rate ratios for the endemic and epidemic effects.
+The alternative \code{toLatex} method simply translates the \code{summary} table of coefficients to \LaTeX\ without \code{exp}-transformation.
+On the subject-matter level, we can conclude from Table~\ref{tab:imdfit_Gaussian} that the meningococcal finetype of serogroup~C is less than half as infectious as the B-type, and that patients in the age group 3 to 18 years are estimated to cause twice as many secondary infections as infants aged 0 to 2 years.